johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

     : "Hurry Curry";
 ```

-Optional's filter() method takes a predicate that lets you test the value the Optional might be holding and returns itself when the predicate passes and an empty otherwise.
+`Optional`'s `filter()` method takes a predicate that lets you test the value the `Optional` might be holding and returns itself when the predicate passes and an empty otherwise.

-Let's change getGroupDecision()'s return type from String to `Optional<String>` and see how this changes things:
+Let's change `getGroupDecision()`'s return type from String to `Optional<String>` and see how this changes things:

 ```java
 // I'm not a fan of Ba Bar either, but I won't make a big deal about it.